 Designers who work with Gotham have enthusiastically deployed the fonts in a range of environments.
 We’ve seen Gotham on soda cans, boarding passes, billboards and banner ads; we’ve seen it engraved in marble on a cornerstone, and cast in rubber on the sole of a shoe.
 One newspaper used Gotham for financial listings, another for saucy tabloid headlines.
 But what we see the most are designers facing the challenge of making one typeface work across all channels.
 Last year saw one of the most remarkable examples of this: journalists couldn’t stop writing about something that designers have always known, which is that a candidate for president should use the same font for everything, from lawn signs and flyers to the campaign’s website.

 So we organized all of these ideas into a coherent design brief, mapped out a way to bring a larger Gotham family to life, and then devoted years to drawing the new fonts that we’re delighted to present today.
 Today’s Gotham contains a total of 66 styles, neatly organized into four widths: regular Gotham, the new Gotham Narrow and Extra Narrow, and the newly-expanded Gotham Condensed.
-They’re all now available, in packages starting at $169, exclusively at H&FJ.
+They’re available in packages starting at $169, exclusively from their designers at Hoefler&Co.